crisartistry/recipes/butterscotch-sauce.md

 2. Melt in pot on low to medium heat for 8-10 minutes
 3. Mix in cream until evenly distributed

-Storage: Up to serveral weeks in the fridge when sealed container is used
+Storage: Up to several weeks in the fridge when sealed container is used